 Amazing Technicolor Battlefield: Solaris arenas in Living Legends are often bright and flashy to begin with, but as the match goes on, massive fireworks displays will light up the sky.

-The "Hero" 'Mechs - 'Mechs with a unique configuration and paint job, which can only be purchased with real money - have caused a lot of "pay2win" accusations, even though the Hero 'Mechs are balanced to prevent them from having any real advantage over standard variants.
+The "Hero" 'Mechs - with a unique configuration and paint job, which can only be purchased with real money - have caused a lot of "pay2win" accusations.
+The Hero 'Mechs are meant to be balanced to prevent them from having any real advantage over standard variants, and this is the case for most of them; only a few of the more than thirty Heroes available as of mid-late 2014 are actually the "winningest" variant of their 'Mech model.

 There are advanced (read: better) versions of each consumable that, initially, could only be bought with MC.
-They were balanced by tweaking it so that premium consumables cannot be equipped alongside other consumables of the same type.
-Also, with some effort, the free versions can be upgraded to be equal to the premium versions.
+They were balanced by preventing premium consumables from being equipped alongside other consumables of the same type.
+The free versions can also be grindingly upgraded to be equal to the premium versions.

 The fact that additional 'Mech Bays can only be bought with MC, however, does play this trope straight.
 Especially considering that the default four is not anywhere enough to allow players to get the most out of the game.